gavinostler/gavinostler/README.md

 ###

 <p align="left">I'm Gavin Ostler, an 18 year old fullstack developer based in the Bay Area (California, USA).
-I'm passionate about working on meaningful projects that will improve upon or open doors to new software!<br><br>- 🔭 Current Role: Intern Software Engineer at <a href="https://veeva.com">Veeva Systems</a>, and a student at Santa Clara University (Computer Science)!<br>- 💼 Previous Role: Intern Software Engineer at <a href="https://veeva.com">Veeva Systems</a><br>- 💫 Currently learning Rust!</p>
+I'm passionate about working on meaningful projects that will improve upon or open doors to new software!<br><br>- 🔭 Current Role: Student at Santa Clara University (Computer Science)!<br>- 💼 Previous Role: Intern Software Engineer (two consecutive summers) at <a href="https://veeva.com">Veeva Systems</a><br>- 💫 Currently learning Rust!</p>

 ###